 With NEET, students can just rest assured about the jitters of appearing at other, multiple entrance tests that were carried out before NEET became the single entrance exam across India.
 With NEET, students can streamline all their focus and attention towards this test to qualify and hence get admitted to medical colleges thereby curtailing the pressure to an extent

 2. Reduced number of questions

-NEET is a 3-hour long pen-paper test with 180 questions, whereas earlier students who appeared at the AIPMT Prelims Test had to solve 200 questions within a duration of 3 hours.
-This pattern of 1 question in 1 minute gives enough time for students to tackle them rather than 200 questions.
+NEET is a 3 hour 20 minute long pen-paper test with 180 questions, whereas earlier students who appeared at the AIPMT Prelims Test had to solve 200 questions within a duration of 3 hours.
+This pattern of 1 question in approximately 1 minute gives enough time for students to tackle them rather than 200 questions.
 Consequently, candidates get time to think, reflect on options, and pick the correct answer because of the reduced anxiety and fear of missing out on questions and hence attempting all questions.
 This way a better score can be expected.

 3. Contentment of equality

 Candidates have a reason to rejoice as with NEET they get a fair chance of securing a seat in medical institutes across different states.
 Depending upon their ranks, they can get admitted to the most esteemed and desired colleges of the country by just taking up this pen-paper test.

 Also See: MBBS/BDS Seats in India through NEET